Head of Department: Miss P Osei

 During the summer term students explore Sikhism and the importance of equality this ties together the previous two terms as we explore the concept of equality across the religions.

-During Year 8 students explore the concept of Life after death, we investigate the differing religious perspectives, following this we go onto look at the Moral issue of Terrorism and the consequences this has within society.
-Students are taken through the History of Terrorism starting with the Russian Revolution and analysing terrorism in the current climate.
+During Year 8 students explore the concept of Life after death.
+We investigate the differing religious perspectives, following this we go onto look at the Moral issue of Terrorism and the consequences this has within society.
+Students are taken through the History of Terrorism starting with the Russian Revolution and analyzing terrorism in the current climate.
 We then look specifically at the efforts of religions.
+We then seek to build a secure foundation of knowledge on Sikhism to support their impending GSCE.
+We conclude with Buddhism an adventure into ‘enlightenment’.

-During Key Stage 4 we follow the AQA Religious Studies B, Short Course
+During Key Stage 4 we follow the AQA Religious Studies A, Full course.

-Throughout the GCSE students are faced with hard hitting moral issues the course is designed to stimulate and challenge students.it provides them with a platform to structure their opinions and grow as global .The skills taught and the knowledge gained will have far reaching implications for students beyond GCSE.
+The course is designed to stimulate and challenge students.it provides them with a platform to structure their opinions and grow as global citizens .The skills taught and the knowledge gained will have far reaching implications for students beyond GCSE.